 - Restore milkweed; it is the only plant where Monarchs lay their eggs and the only food they eat in their early stages.
 Milkweed is always under attack by development, the spraying of herbicides, and roadside mowing.

-- Contribute to and become involved in programs researching the Monarchs and trying to boost their numbers: Monarch Watch; Save Our Monarchs, which seeks to plant more milkweed; and the University of Minnesota’s Monarch Larva Monitoring Project, whose volunteers monitor milkweed for larva at more than 900 sites across the United States, Canada, and Mexico.
+- Contribute to and become involved in programs researching the Monarchs and trying to boost their numbers: Monarch Watch; Monarch Joint Venture, a leader in monarch conservation; Save Our Monarchs, which seeks to plant more milkweed; and the University of Minnesota’s Monarch Larva Monitoring Project, whose volunteers monitor milkweed for larva at more than 900 sites across the United States, Canada, and Mexico.